-“I believe in America,” an unseen voice exclaims.
-After which, a dull, amber-colored light illuminates the person speaking: a man with a comb-over in his mid-50s, dressed in a black tuxedo and winged collar.
-The camera now begins to pull back — slowly and deliberately — matching the cadences of the man’s speech.
+“I believe in America,” an unseen voice explains.
+After which, a dull, amber-colored light illuminates the person speaking: a man with a comb-over in his mid-50s, dressed in a black tuxedo with winged collar.
+The camera begins to pull back — slowly and deliberately — matching the halting cadences of the man’s speech.
 The speaker resumes his story.
 “America has made my fortune.
 And I raised my daughter in the American fashion.”

 Brando won a well-deserved Best Actor Oscar (he refused it, however, sending in his place an actress posing as a Native American) for his subtle, tour de force performance as Don Corleone, even though he’s relegated to what is essentially a supporting role.
 For a film that concerns itself with such disreputable types as hoods and gangsters, Brando is still able to find the human element in many a situation.
 For instance, his playful handling of grandson Anthony in the garden scene late in the picture, where he places an orange peel into his mouth and musses his hair up like a scarecrow to frighten the little boy with a monstrous visage, only to comfort the crying child a split second later.

 Equally deserving of mention is Al Pacino (note the fire in his eyes as he speaks) as youngest son Michael.
 It’s been said that Coppola’s film is about the dark side of the American dream, and there are many examples throughout where this dictum has been carried out with startling efficiency (e.g., the decapitated horse’s head, the bullet through Moe Green’s eye).